openharmony/docs/en/application-dev/security/AccessToken/permissions-for-system-apps.md

 ### ohos.permission.DUMP

-Allows the basic system information and SA service information to be exported.
+Allows the basic system information and system ability (SA) information to be dumped.

 **Permission level**: system_core